-This homemade Chili Seasoning is made with simple herbs and spices (that are probably already in your cupboard).
+This homemade chili seasoning recipe is made with simple herbs and spices (that are probably already in your cupboard).
 Use this seasoning mix to season 1 pound of meat.

-This is the best Chili Seasoning recipe because it’s made with a handful of simple ingredients, seasons meat, veggies, and stews perfectly, and stays fresh for up to 1 year!
+This is the best chili seasoning mix because it’s made with a handful of simple ingredients, seasons meat, veggies, and stews perfectly, and stays fresh for up to 1 year!
 You’ll never need to buy a store-bought packet again with this recipe in your back pocket.

 A packet of chili seasoning mix is usually needed in most homemade chili recipes.
 This mix is usually made from simple spices and herbs you probably already have in your cupboard, so why waste your money?
 It’s very easy to make yourself using 7 spices, plus can be used for so much more than just chili.